 Find more information here: https://cannaspire.com/how-to-open-a-dispensary-in-minnesota/

 Cannabis for recreational consumption is not currently permitted, but the drug is decriminalized, which means no jail time for first offenses.
-Despite allowing medical consumption, the state only allows high-CBD, low-THC items.
+Despite allowing medical consumption, the state only allows high-CBD and low-THC items.
 Residents need to be approved by a doctor first.

-Montana originally passed cannabis for medical purposes.
-Montana voters passed Initiative 190, which allows marijuana use, production and sale by adults.
+Montana passed cannabis for medical and recreational purposes.
+Montana voters passed Initiative 190, which allows marijuana use, production, and sale by adults.
 I-190 allows possession of up to one ounce of marijuana and cultivation of up to four mature plants for personal use.

 Find more information here: https://norml.org/laws/item/nevada-penalties-2